Linux version: syslogd - system logging utilities. Mac OS x (darwin) version

 2. kernel logging is provided by the klogd

-If an error occurs during parsing the whole line is ignored.
+If an error occurs during parsing of the config file the whole line is ignored.

 OPTIONS